 CT scans also useful in some traumatic injuries to show subtle fractures in bones.

-MRI scans are principally used for imaging detailed pictures of organs, soft tissue, ligaments, and other features that are more difficult to see, with CT, for example, MRI provides more detailed images when the lumbar spine is viewed to determine if a herniated disc is present.
+MRI scans are principally used for imaging detailed pictures of organs, soft tissue, ligaments, and other features that are more difficult to see, with CT, for example, MRI provides more images that were more detailed when the lumbar spine is viewed to determine if a herniated disc is present.

 Can you see cancer on a CT scan or MRI?

 Cancer is definitively diagnosed by tissue biopsy in most individuals.
 CT and MRI scans can show “masses” that are likely tumors (aggregations of cancer cells), but is not a definitive diagnostic tool for cancers.
 Both CT and MRI scans may be used to determine the best site to do a biopsy to definitively diagnose cancer.
 Moreover, once the cancer has been identified in the patient, CT and MRI can give your oncologist (a doctor that specializes in cancer) a better idea about if or where the cancer has spread (metastasized) in the body.

 Can CT scan or MRI see bones and bony structures of the body?

 Both CT and MRI scans can see bones and bony structures of the body; however, MRI provides detail, especially of the soft tissues surrounding the bones.
 Both have a wide scope of application in medicine.